openebs/website/docs/versioned_docs/version-2.11.0/concepts/container-attached-storage.md

 ---
 id: cas
 title: Container Attached Storage (CAS)
+keywords:
+  - CAS
+  - Container Attached Storage
+description: Container Attached Storage(CAS) is a software that includes microservice based storage controllers that are orchestrated by Kubernetes.
 ---

 ## What is CAS?